MicrosoftDocs/cloud-adoption-framework/docs/govern/guides/complex/prescriptive-guidance.md

 Rapid adoption of governance and corporate policy is achievable, thanks to a few simple principles and cloud-based governance tooling.
 These are the first of the three governance disciplines to approach in any governance process.
 Each discipline will be explained further on in this article.

-To establish the starting point, this article discusses the high-level strategies behind the Security Baseline, Identity Baseline, and deployment acceleration disciplines that are required to create a governance MVP.
+To establish the starting point, this article discusses the high-level strategies behind the Security Baseline, Identity Baseline, and Deployment Acceleration disciplines that are required to create a governance MVP.
 The MVP serves as the foundation for all cloud adoption.

 ![Example of an incremental governance MVP](../../../_images/govern/governance-mvp.png)